 In addition to supporting voice requests, the API also enables you to provide updates when the state of a device changes.
 This enables customers to ask Alexa about a device and see an up-to-date status of the device in the Alexa app.
 For example, a customer can use the Alexa app to check the temperature of their home or see if a light is on.

 To support these customer scenarios, this API has the following features:

 - Capability interfaces – These interfaces describe a device's functionality.
 A device, or endpoint, can implement the combination of capability interfaces that best represent its features.
-For example, a light that can be turned on and off and dimmed might implement two interfaces: PowerController and BrightnessController.
+For example, a light that you can turn on and off and dim might implement two interfaces: PowerController and BrightnessController.
 A similar light that has these two features and also supports tunable white light might also implement ColorTemperatureController.

 - Synchronous and asynchronous messaging – When Alexa sends a directive, your smart home skill responds with a message, called an event, either synchronously or asynchronously.
-You are free to choose asynchronous or synchronous responses or a combination of the two, whichever works best for your device and cloud architecture.
+You're free to choose asynchronous or synchronous responses or a combination of the two, whichever works best for your device and cloud architecture.

 - Device state change notifications – You can provide proactive state updates to Alexa in event messages.
 Alexa can then provide this information in the Alexa app and enable customers to take action, if needed.
-For example, if a door unlocks, you can send this change report to Alexa and your customer's Alexa app will automatically show this change.
+For example, if a door unlocks, you can send this change report to Alexa and the change appears in your customer's Alexa app.

-- Querying capability – Capability interfaces define properties that Alexa can query, enabling customers to check the current state of a device using Alexa or the Alexa app.
+- Querying capability – Capability interfaces define properties that Alexa can query, enabling customers to check the current state of a device by asking Alexa or by using the Alexa app.